John Emory Powers

 John Emory Powers (1837–1919) was a highly influential American copywriter.
 The world's first full-time copywriter, he worked for the department stores Lord & Taylor and Wanamaker's before becoming a freelancer in 1886.
 Regarded as the father of modern creative advertising, he was inducted into the Advertising Hall of Fame in 1954.

 Early life

 Powers was born on a farm in Central New York in 1837.
-He initially worked as an insurance agent, and then traveled to England to sell the Wilcox and Gibbs sewing machines.
+He initially worked as an insurance agent, and then traveled to England to sell the Willcox and Gibbs sewing machines.
 Powers pioneered the use of many new marketing techniques, including full-page ads in the form of a story or play, free trial uses of a product and installment purchasing plan.
-His campaign created a demand for sewing machines in the Great Britain that Wilcox and Gibbs could not meet.
+His campaign created a demand for sewing machines in Great Britain that Willcox and Gibbs could not meet.

 His son, John O. Powers (1868–1937), was born in England.
 After some years, John E. Powers later came back to New York to work as a subscription agent for The Nation.